MolcellLab/M-GI-DEV/README.md

 ## Content

-- /process_cellranger.sh : script of process of scRNASeq data using cellranger
+- process_cellranger.sh : script of process of scRNASeq data using cellranger
-- /process_spaceranger.sh : script of process of spatial RNASeq data using spaceranger
+- process_spaceranger.sh : script of process of spatial RNASeq data using spaceranger
-- /scRNASeq_clustering.r : script of union clustering of all 14 samples
+- scRNASeq_clustering.r : script of union clustering of all 14 samples
-- /scRNASeq_monocle.r : script of trajectory inferencing analysis using monocle
+- scRNASeq_monocle.r : script of trajectory inferencing analysis using monocle
-- /scRNASeq_cellchat.r : script of cell-cell interaction analysis using cellchat
+- scRNASeq_cellchat.r : script of cell-cell interaction analysis using cellchat
-- /scRNASeq_cellphoneDB.sh : script of cell-cell interaction analysis using cellphoneDB
+- scRNASeq_cellphoneDB.sh : script of cell-cell interaction analysis using cellphoneDB
-- /stRNASeq_clustering.r : script of clustering and integration analysis of spatial RNASeq data
+- stRNASeq_clustering.r : script of clustering and integration analysis of spatial RNASeq data
 - /Bulkseq_deseq2.r : script of bulk RNA-Seq data